Training Day (The Office): Synopsis

-Michael Scott is waiting in a hotel bar for his replacement Deangelo Vickers to show up.
-While waiting, he meets a man at the bar and the two instantly hit it off.
-When Michael calls Vickers to see where he is, it is revealed that the man Michael has been talking to is actually Deangelo, though it takes the two some time to actually realize this.
+Michael Scott, while waiting in a hotel bar for his replacement Deangelo Vickers, meets a man and the two hit it off.
+When Michael calls Deangelo to see where he is, it is revealed that the man Michael has been talking to is actually Deangelo, though it takes the two some time to realize this.

 Deangelo comes to the branch the next day, and most of the staff is eager to make a good first impression.
 Kevin Malone wears his toupee, Jim and Pam Halpert believe they have started off well by mentioning their baby, and Deangelo designates Andy Bernard as the office "funny guy" when he reveals that he carries name tags around to avoid situations like the one Deangelo and Michael were in.
 Dwight Schrute is not pleased that he was not selected to replace Michael, believing that Michael put in a good recommendation for him.
-Though Deangelo's introduction goes smoothly, Michael becomes disturbed when Deangelo wants to make some changes, such as how Erin Hannon answers the phone.
+Michael becomes disturbed when Deangelo wants to make some changes, such as how Erin Hannon answers the phone.

-While Deangelo gets annoyed with Jim and Pam, he loves the antics of Andy, who has resorted to physical comedy when his jokes fall flat, getting to the point where he pours hot coffee on his pants and (at Deangelo's urging) eats soap; Andy tells the camera with dazed sadness that "this is my life now".
-Deangelo's popularity with the employees causes Michael to get jealous to the point where he passes out peanut butter sandwiches, despite Deangelo's peanut allergy.
+While Deangelo gets annoyed with Jim and Pam, he loves the antics of Andy, who has resorted to physical comedy when his jokes fall flat, even eating soap at Deangelo's urging; Andy tells the camera with dazed sadness that "this is my life now".
+Deangelo's popularity with the employees makes Michael jealous to the point where he passes out peanut butter sandwiches, despite Deangelo's peanut allergy.
 Deangelo then assembles the staff in the "multipurpose room", including Dwight, who learned from Gabe Lewis that Michael did not put in a recommendation and thus snubs Michael.
-Jim quietly tells Michael that he chose to resign his job and needs to come to terms with both that choice and the fact that life is going to go on at the office.
-Deangelo then steps out of his meeting and asks Michael for advice for how to run the meeting, saying that he is a good manager and Dunder Mifflin will not be the same without him.
-The two make up with a reverse hug, Deangelo telling him that he should start enjoying his retirement.
+Jim quietly tells Michael that he chose to resign and needs to come to terms with that choice and the fact that life is going to go on at the office.
+Deangelo steps out of his meeting and asks Michael for advice for how to run the meeting, saying that he is a good manager and Dunder Mifflin will not be the same without him.
+The two make up with a reverse hug, Deangelo telling him he should start enjoying his retirement.
 Michael returns to his office while Deangelo conducts his meeting in the conference room.

 In another effort to impress Deangelo, Jim and Pam bring in Cece, to which Deangelo reacts positively.
 While they celebrate getting back on his good side, Deangelo reveals to the camera that he is in fact indifferent to Cece and was just being polite.